jlprat/99-scala-problems/README.md

 P08\*\*: Eliminate consecutive duplicates of list elements
 P09\*\*: Pack consecutive duplicates of list elements into sublists
 P10\*: Run-length encoding of a list (Consecutive duplicates of elements are encoded as tuples (N, E) where N is the number of duplicates of the element E)
+P11\*: Modified run-length encoding.
+Only elements with duplicates are transferred as (N, E) terms